walshbr/introduction-to-text-analysis/conclusion/adapting.md

 ## Cloning

-This is a test to check on whether or not it's linked to github
+Maybe it is not linked?